Knives Out: Sequels

-Johnson was ideating a sequel to Knives Out while the original film was still in theaters in 2019.
+Johnson was considering a sequel to Knives Out while the original film was still in theaters in 2019.
 Lionsgate announced plans to develop the sequel in February 2020, but in March 2021, Netflix acquired the rights for two sequels for $469 million.
 Although the terms of Lionsgate's distribution agreement gave the company bargaining leverage, Johnson and Bergman owned the film's intellectual property and pursued a new distribution deal following the COVID-19 pandemic, which severely hampered the immediate profitmaking viability of theaters.
 Knives Out was followed by Glass Onion: A Knives Out Mystery, which was released on Netflix on December 23, 2022, after a controversial one week platform theatrical rollout the previous November.
 In Glass Onion: A Knives Out Mystery, Blanc journeys to tech magnate Miles Bron's (Edward Norton) murder-mystery-themed retreat to mingle with his circle of friends but the event goes awry when two partygoers die in suspicious circumstances.
 Glass Onion fared well in media reviews.

-A third film, which is titled Wake Up Dead Man, has been in development since 2023; development was briefly postponed as a result of that year's industry-wide labor strike by the Writers Guild of America.
-It is scheduled for release on December 12, 2025.
+A third film, Wake Up Dead Man, began development in 2023, which was briefly postponed as a result of that year's industry-wide labor strike by the Writers Guild of America.
+The film depicts Blanc uncovering a conspiracy behind the murder of an Upstate New York monsignor (Josh Brolin), whose death is erroneously blamed on a new priest in his parish (Josh O'Connor).
+After its November 2025 release in select theaters, Wake Up Dead Man premiered on Netflix on December 12.
+Further sequel development is pending as of 2025.